Baslocal/lxc_container/Readme.md

 ## Overview

 Tired of manually checking IP addresses and port numbers for your LXC containers?
-This script automates that by listing useful infomatoon whenever you log into your LXC.
+This script automates that process by providing a concise overview of essential information whenever you log into your LXC.
-Streamlines system management by providing a quick overview of system status, security insights, performance metrics, network information, and maintenance requirements.
+It streamlines system management by offering a quick snapshot of system status, security insights, performance metrics, network information, and maintenance requirements.
-By automating the collection and display of crucial system data, ActionPak saves time and effort.
+By automating the collection and display of crucial system data, this script saves time and effort.
 Additionally, its customizable nature, cross-distribution compatibility, and educational value make it a versatile and user-friendly tool for both experienced users and those new to Linux.

 ![Pasted Graphic 4](https://github.com/user-attachments/assets/7860c376-545e-4f9f-be75-2e66b65b4ef0)